thsandfuchs/teched2025-XP2642/exercises/ex1/README.md

 > [!NOTE]
 > The built-in terraform automation is designed to use the very kyma cluster as its remote backend to persist the terraform state.
 > That's extremely convient as it allows to explore the gathered information at any time time and have it processed with other tools, etc...
-> It could be, for instance, shared with the SAP Kyma support.
+> It could be, for instance, shared with the SAP Product support.

 </td>